 Google May 2026 Core Update

-Google’s May 2026 core update began rolling out on 21 May 2026.
+Google’s May 2026 core update ran from 21 May to 2 June 2026, completing in 11 days and 21 hours.
 It is the second broad core update of 2026, following the March 2026 core update which ran from 27 March to 8 April.
 A March 2026 spam update also ran on 24 March.
 Google also released a dedicated Discover core update in February 2026, though that update applied to the Discover feed rather than Search rankings.
-Google expects the rollout to take up to two weeks.
-No companion blog post has been published and Google has not stated specific objectives for the update.
+No companion blog post was published and Google stated no specific objectives for the update.

 Timing context